 5. Penguins in Chile

-Penguins don’t only live in Antarctica or at the zoo, they can be found in several areas of southern Chile, including the Seno Otway Penguin Colony.
+Another one of the facts about Chile is that Penguins don’t only live in Antarctica or at the zoo, they can be found in several areas of southern Chile, including the Seno Otway Penguin Colony.
 They usually lounge on the beach and commute to nearby nests.
-Humboldt Penguins are also found in the north coast of Chile with a total population of 12,000 breeding pairs in the country.
+Humboldt Penguins are also found in the North coast of Chile with a total population of 12,000 breeding pairs in the country.

 This is one of the most prosperous cities in Chile and its main attraction are its historical central area, declared a Unesco World Heritage Site in 2003.
 It is the chief port of Chile and the terminus of a trans-Andean railroad.
 An important industrial center, it manufactures textiles, shoes and leather goods, paint, and chemicals.
 Valparaiso has also been an inspirational place for painters and poets, particularly for Pablo Neruda, who won the Nobel Prize for literature in 1971.